omnibor/spec/SPEC.md

 Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.

-This document was prepared by the GitBOM Community.
+This document was prepared by the OmniBOR Community.

 Known patent licensing exclusions are available in the specification’s repository’s NOTICES.md file.